thelastjosh/socialMenu/README.md

 # socialMenu
 A menu for starters thinking about what kind of social organization would suit them best.

+Technical steps:
+* Decide on a (quick) experiment.
+* Based on the experiment, decide on a structured representation of "collective entity".
+This might be a graph, a vector space, a category, or an operad.
+* Run the experiment.
+* Revise the representation.
+* Repeat.

+Experiments
+* Crowdsourcing: allow users to run comparisons between a stock of collective entities, to add new types of entities (allowable under the representation).
+The UI should probably be some sort of spreadsheet, e.g. Google Sheet.
+So, basically: create a Google Sheet and tack it onto a Google Form, with some custom code wrapped in.
+Note that this practically forces a vector representation.

 First pass on Google:

 * ["kinds of organizations"](https://www.google.com/#q=kinds%20of%20organizations)